-The Criminal Justice program is designed to develop a student’s understanding of the various operational functions within the criminal justice system.
-The educational emphasis will be the examination of crime causation, functions of law enforcement, the criminal court system, and corrections.
-Students majoring in this subject area can prepare themselves for careers in law enforcement, corrections, and security at both the operational and administrative levels.
+The Criminal Justice program is designed to develop students’ understanding of the operational functions within the criminal justice system.
+Emphasis is placed on the examination of crime causation, the functions of law enforcement, the criminal court system, and corrections.
+Instruction is supported through practical, hands-on learning opportunities that reflect real-world criminal justice applications, including scenario-based training, report writing, and applied analysis, helping students build confidence and applied skills.

 Career Opportunities